2023 WNBA playoffs: First-round matchups, schedule

 Here is a look at the first round of the 2023 WNBA playoffs.

-2023 WNBA playoffs: First-round matchups, schedule originally appeared on NBC Sports Chicago
+2023 WNBA playoffs: First-round matchups, schedule originally appeared on NBC Sports Bay Area

 Here is a look at the first round of the 2023 WNBA playoffs.

-2023 WNBA playoffs: First-round matchups, schedule originally appeared on NBC Sports Chicago
+2023 WNBA playoffs: First-round matchups, schedule originally appeared on NBC Sports Bay Area

 It's time for the 2023 WNBA playoffs.
 Here's how to tune in.